GuillaumeGermain/NLP/README.md

 At first I used F1 score to select the best classifiers.
 As the 0-1 class distributions are quite balanced in both datasets (around 40-60%), the accuracy is actually the good metric to use.
 This is the one which is from now on used to evaluate the performance.

 ## Phase 3
-Still a bit unsatisfied with the results, I tried a few things and cleaned up the scripts.
+Still somehow unsatisfied with these results, I tried a few things and cleaned up the scripts.
 I played a bit with the sparse matrix format for specific algorithms (except Naive Bayes which accepts only standard numpy matrices).
-4 algorithms have been long-listed, from which 2 algorithms have been retained:
+4 algorithms have been long-listed:
 - naive_bayes, svm_sigmoid due to their initial good performance on the original dataset
 - logistic_regression, svm_linear as they showed quite some correct performance after training on the second bigger dataset.

 All in all, the best algorithms on the initial dataset, didn't perform well when trained on the new dataset.

-Logistic regression and SVM linear showed the best results, depending on the training dataset and vocabulary sizes.
+Logistic regression and SVM linear showed clearly the best results, depending on the training dataset and vocabulary sizes.
 Logistic Regression is very interesting in this regards: by far the fastest, most of the time below a second, while others could take from 5-30,  minutes to run, up to an eternity for SVM linear.

 At the end I automated the tests with different settings (training set size and vocabulary size), to compare results.
 So they can be called very quickly in a new context (new project or Hackathon).
 One case could be Spam Recognition, where Naive Bayes usually shines.